-- 10.42 Where it is necessary to travel overnight to attend Te Pūkenga duties, Te Pūkenga will cover reasonable meal expenses where meals are not otherwise provided as part of a Te Pūkenga event. - 10.43 Te Pūkenga considers reasonable meal expenses (GST inclusive) in New Zealand dollars (NZD): breakfast up to \$35, lunch up to \$35 and dinner up to \$57.
+- 10.42 Where it is necessary to travel overnight to attend Te Pūkenga duties or an approved training event, Te Pūkenga will cover reasonable meal expenses where meals are not otherwise provided as part of a Te Pūkenga event or the approved training event. - 10.43 Te Pūkenga considers reasonable meal expenses (GST inclusive) in New Zealand dollars (NZD): breakfast up to \$35, lunch up to \$35 and dinner up to \$57.
 Credit card surcharges for payment by this method are additional to these meal expense limits.
-Individual cases outside these guidelines may be only be approved by the Chief Executive or Business Division Lead.
+Individual cases outside these guidelines may only be approved by the Chief Executive or Business Division Lead.
 Note the cost of any alcohol consumed with a meal is not reimbursable. - 10.44 Te Pūkenga will not pay for any expenditure relating to snacks, mini-bars, alcohol, or movies.
-The only exception is where snacks are purchased as a substitute for a meal. - 10.45 Room service charges will only be paid in exceptional circumstances, e.g., arrival after restaurant has closed or the restaurant is closed due to COVID-19 or other exceptional circumstance. - 10.46 Note that no reimbursement will be provided for any tips given.
+The only exception is where snacks are purchased as a substitute for a meal. - 10.45 Room service charges will only be paid in exceptional circumstances, e.g. arrival after restaurant has closed or the restaurant is closed due to COVID-19 or other exceptional circumstance. - 10.46 Note that no reimbursement will be provided for any tips given.